776744/finalProj/README.md

 The toughest part was not being able to use RegEx.
 RegEx would've made this project much easier.

-### Most interesting piece of your code and explanation for what it does. --> See Line 90
+### Most interesting piece of your code and explanation for what it does. --> See further below in code.

 ```Java
 // NOTICE: Program is in Alpha.
 Still has some bugs.